ryanrotman/homework-9-good-README-generator/README_Output/README.md

 ## Contributing

-Myself, Ryan Rotman, is the main contributor to this project, but should anyone notice anything that could be adjusted or made better, feel free to submit an
+Myself, Ryan Rotman, is the main contributor to this project, but should anyone notice anything that could be adjusted or made better, feel free to submit an issue and/or pull request.
+Any and all collaboration is welcome.

 ## Tests